friendly-bits/geoip-shell/Documentation/DETAILS.md

 1. geoip-shell-detect-lan.sh

 ### Library Scripts
+- The 'library' term is used loosely as some of these scripts actually do some work by themselves.
+In particular, the lib-apply scripts.
+What's common to all of them is that they are sourced from other scripts rather than called to run as an individual script.
 - The -common script includes a large number of functions used throughout the suite, and assigns some essential variables.
 - The -setvars script sets some system-specific variables (such as the PATH environment variable, the detected init system, paths to some directories etc).
 It is sourced from the -common script.
 The distribution version stores some initial values.
 During installation, the -install script creates a new version in the installation directory and adds the required variables to it.
 - The -ipt and -nft scripts implement support for iptables and nftables, respectively.
+They are sourced from the main scripts which need to interact with the firewall utility directly.
 - When nftables is present during installation, the iptables libraries are not installed.
 - When nftables is not present (and iptables is), both -ipt and -nft libraries are installed, so if you ever upgrade your system to nftables, the suite shouldn't break.
+- The lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
+It is used in the -fetch script.
+It is a part of a larger project implementing much more of the arrays functionality.
+You can check my other repositories if you are interested.
+- The lib-ip-regex script stores regex patterns used in several other scripts for ip addresses validation.
 1. geoip-shell-common.sh
 2. lib/geoip-shell-lib-ipt.sh
 3. lib/geoip-shell-lib-nft.sh